abdullahsaka/Supply_Chain_Forecasting/README.md

 # Walmart_Forecasting:

-I implemented 4 statistical forecasting methods with tuned optimization on Walmart dataset which was published in 2014.
+I implemented 4 statistical forecasting methods with tuned optimization on Walmart dataset which was published in 2014 and calculated forecasting accuracy for all SKU's.

 1. Moving Average
 2. Simple Exponential Smoothing